My reporting centers on public policy, the justice system, and our nation's most vulnerable people.

 I am a queer, first-generation Cuban American, and I devote my work to uncovering corruption and wrongdoing in our nation's health care and criminal justice systems.

 My reporting has shined a light on struggles to access HIV treatment, highly criticized surgeries on infants, and police reform, as well as a history of anti-Black racism in an affluent Chicago neighborhood.

 Right now, I'm a Social Justice Reporting Fellow at the Chicago Reader.

 At the Reader, I write about social justice issues of all kinds, though I specialize in writing about queer communities, racial equity, criminal justice and government accountability.

-Over the course of my career, I have investigated racism in Chicago's Boystown neighborhood, security contracts held by a firm owned by a Chicago police officer with a racist and violent past, controversial surgeries on minors, and in my first for BuzzFeed, how access to HIV treatment in Puerto Rico has been impacted by colonialism, natural disasters, a multibillion-dollar debt crisis and now, the pandemic.
+Over the course of my career, I have investigated racism in Chicago's Boystown neighborhood, a racist, homophobic law that criminalizes HIV in Illinois, controversial surgeries on minors, and in my first for BuzzFeed, how access to HIV treatment in Puerto Rico has been impacted by colonialism, natural disasters, a multibillion-dollar debt crisis and now, the pandemic.

 I also joined a Washington Post team to investigate the COVID-19 pandemic's impact on nursing homes, as part of a six-week fellowship.
 That work formed the basis for this investigation revealing that government regulators cleared most nursing homes of infection-control violations during the pandemic.

 In summer 2020, I additionally produced a three-part audio documentary examining the history of torture at the hands of police in Chicago under former commander Jon Burge.
 You can find more details about the project here.

 I earned my bachelor's degree in journalism with a minor in crime, law and deviance from the University of Central Florida and recently completed a master's in journalism with a focus on social justice and investigative journalism from Medill at Northwestern University.